-First, you must verify that your retirement income is at least U.S. $1,000.00 per month (or its equivalence in foreign currency).
+First, you must verify that your retirement income is at least U.S. $1,000.00 per month (or its equivalence, if is in foreign currency).
 If you are applying with a spouse and/or dependents an additional U.S. $250.00 is required for each.

 Verification of income derived from a private pension is a bit more complicated.
 If the source is a private company you must have the following:

-- Certification of existence and the work of the business that offers the pension and administers the fund;
+2. Certificate of existence of the business that administers the fund;

-- Proof that the payments are being made.
-This can be done by providing copies of pension payment checks, bank statements showing deposits, etc.
+3. Proof that the payments are being made.
+This can be done by providing copies of pension payment checks or bank statements showing deposits.

 All of these documents must be “original,” “official,” “updated” and “authenticated.”